-MERS-CoV is a serious disease that was first identified in September 2012 that results in death in some people.
-Most deaths have occurred in people with underlying illnesses that may make them more likely to get respiratory infections.
+MERS is a serious disease that is caused by a Coronavirus.
+It was first identified in 2012.
+MERS can cause severe disease and death in some people.
+Most severe cases and deaths have occurred in people with underlying illnesses that may make them more likely to get respiratory infections.

-Other Coronaviruses that are like MERS-CoV cause the common cold and SARS.
-All people who have had MERS-CoV have had a history of living in or travel to the Middle East (mostly Saudi Arabia), contact with travellers returning from these areas, or can be linked to an imported case.
+Other Coronaviruses that are like the virus that causes MERS cause the common cold and SARS.
+All people who have had MERS have had a history of living in or travel to the Middle East (mostly Saudi Arabia), contact with travellers returning from these areas, or can be linked to an imported case.

-There have been no people with MERS-CoV in Australia.
+There have been no people with MERS in Australia.